 Changes in Mood

-Nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder.
-Teens have a lot to worry about today, and when that worry becomes excessive or circular it can contribute to depression symptoms.
+Nearly one-half of those diagnosed with depression are also diagnosed with a mood disorder like an anxiety disorder or bipolar disorder.
+Young people have a lot to worry about today, and when that worry becomes excessive or circular it can contribute to teen depression symptoms.

 Depression can cause a teenager to get uncomfortable in a variety of situations.
 This can present as them being fidgety, bouncing their knee, or tapping their foot in situations that require them to pay attention.